Jaime Gómez Velásquez: Resignation of the MOIR and creation of the Unitary Workers Confederation

 In 1981, together with a significant group of leaders of the labor and trade union movement, amidst intense debates and contradictions, Gómez decided to leave the MOIR and actively join the project for a larger trade union.
 He took part of the group of leaders who gave life to the Colombian Central Union of Workers (CUT) in February 1986.
-Later that year on November the 15th Gomez joined the other 1,800 delegates, who on behalf of 45 federations and about 600 unions, met in Bogota to sign the declaration of principles and give life to the largest Trade union confederation for workers in Colombia.
-Subsequently, he studied and finished his Education at Universidad Javeriana also in Bogota.
+Later that year on November the 15th Gomez joined the other 1,800 delegates, who on behalf of 45 federations and about 600 unions, met in Bogotá to sign the declaration of principles and give life to the largest Trade union confederation for workers in Colombia.
+Subsequently, he studied and finished his Education at Universidad Javeriana also in Bogotá.